kanchan0/ChatRoom_MongoDb_Socket.io/README.md

 ### you can also use nodemon to look after any changes that has been occuring in the app.

 nodemon server.js

+### After running the server.
+Run the html file by option like open with chrome
+There you go,you can create multiple client and make them intereact with each other